optimistck/DistInfinity/README.md

 ## Getting Started

-These instructions will be updated.
+At the current stage the code is just a shell.
+You can download the code and load it locally.
+No database hooks yet.
+These instructions will be updated as projects progresses.

 ### Installing